darrengoulden/darrengdn/_posts/2020-09-04-hosting-your-own-alternate-dialling-instructions.markdown

 ![windows-powershell]({{ site.baseurl }}/assets/img/2020-09-04-hosting-your-own-alternate-dialling-instructions/powershell.png){: .center-image }

+_NB: The latest version of Windows includes SCP so you no longer need to use WinSCP_

 # Pull the default files from a Pexip node

 Run the following command in PowerShell or Terminal, this will copy the folder and its contents to your /local/directory, don't forgot to replace the pexip_name and the destination directory.